PowerFeather/powerfeather-docs/docs/guides/reduce_power_usage.md

 3.3 V devices if necessary.
 But if not, they can turn these off completely.

 On power-on reset, `3V3` and `VSQT` are enabled after the call to `init`.
-On wake from deep-sleep, the last setting is retained.
+On wake from deep-sleep, the last state is retained.

-## Disable Wings using `EN`
+## Disable Feather Wings using `EN`

-Feather Wings connected to the board can be enabled/disabled by using the function `setEN`.
-Much like the 3.3 V outputs, the last value persists across deep sleep.
+Feather Wings connected to the board can be enabled/disabled by using the function [Mainboard::setEN](../sdk/api/mainboard.md#result-setenbool-high).
+Much like the 3.3 V outputs `3V3` and `VSQT`, the last `EN` state persists across deep sleep.
-On power-on reset, `3V3` and `VSQT` are enabled after the call to `init`.
-On wake from deep-sleep, the last setting is retained.

 ```cpp
 Board.setEN(true); // set EN high